bengfarrell/rgf-blog/content/blog/2016-08-11-contempo-cocktail-kickstarter-campaign.md

 ![Contempo cocktail bottles](http://s3.amazonaws.com/thegourmez-wpmedia/2016/08/ContempoCocktails-01-389x500.jpg)

 Each bottle is 10 ounces, so you get a good 1.5 to 2 cocktails.
 A friend sampled them with me, and our only real critique was that we could hardly taste the alcohol in the mix.
 Keep in mind that we both often order a stiff Sazerac, so we're used to a strong alcohol presence.
-The Contempo cocktails we tried are more geared toward consumers with a fruitier tooth -- and that's sometimes me, too.
+The Contempo cocktails we tried are more geared toward consumers with a fruitier tooth—and that's sometimes me, too.
 At 10% ABV, they have a higher alcohol content than most beers but lower than most wines, which is nothing to scoff at.
 And as my body informed me later, when the effects crept up on me, the alcohol is definitely in there!
 There is also a ton of flavor and many, many layers.

 ![Contempo Cocktail reFresh Prince](http://s3.amazonaws.com/thegourmez-wpmedia/2016/08/ContempoCocktails-03-331x500.jpg)